AUSTRIAN BLACK PINE, BLACK PINE

 Austrian pine is moderately fast growing, and can reach 180 feet high at maturity, with a spread to 40 feet wide.
 It can also be long-lived, and may reach 500 years.
 It occurs

 from sea level to 6,600 feet, prefers full sun, is intolerant of shade, but resistant to snow and ice damage as well as wind and drought.

 The species is divided into two subspecies, which are further divided into varieties.
 In the UK, Pinus nigra is important both as a timber tree and in plantations.

 In the US, black pine is planted as both a street tree and as an ornamental, and is also used for windbreaks and shelterbelts.

-This young Austrian pine is near Boulder, Colorado.
+This young Austrian pine is growing near Boulder, Colorado.

 Bark is light colored with dark fissures.